Francis E. Warren Air Force Base: Twentieth Air Force, 1991–present

 On 1 July 2008, the 90th Space Wing was re-designated the 90th Missile Wing, per the order of outgoing Air Force Chief of Staff General T. Michael Moseley as a way of refocusing the unit on the nuclear surety mission after the 2007 United States Air Force nuclear weapons incident.
-The 90th Missile Wing was selected as the first missile base to upgrade Minuteman III launch control centers with the Rapid Execution And Combat Targeting modification.
-Existing LCCs had not been upgraded significantly since the early 1960s.
-REACT replaced the command and control consoles with a single, integrated, computer-processing console.
-Improvements in automation allow combat crews to more rapidly process message traffic and carry out execution orders.

 On 1 December 2009 Twentieth Air Force was placed alongside all other U.S. ICBM and bombers with similar missions under a single command, the Air Force Global Strike Command, headquartered at Barksdale AFB, Louisiana.

 On 23 October 2010, communications between the base and 50 missiles were partially disrupted for a short time due to a hardware failure.

 The Air Force has begun construction of a new underground nuclear weapons storage and handling facility at F.E.
 Warren Air Force Base in Cheyenne, Wyoming.

 The new Weapons Storage and Maintenance Facility (WSMF; sometimes called Weapons Generation Facility), which will replace the current Weapons Storage Area (WSA), will be a 90,000-square-foot reinforced concrete and earth-covered facility with supporting surface structures.

 The Air Force says the new facility "will provide a safer and more secure facility for the storage of U. S. Air Force (USAF) assets", a reference to W78/Mk12A and W87/Mk21 warheads for the Minuteman III ICBMs deployed in Warren AFB's 150 missile silos.
 In the future, if Congress agrees to fund it, the new W87-1 warhead will replace the W78.